 mziccardi@mercercouncil.org

-Michael Ziccardi is a certified peer recovery specialist, recovery coach and recovery coach trainer.
-Mike is a person in long-term recovery from substance use disorder who has been with Mercer Council and the Opioid Overdose Recovery Program for over five years.
-For the last 10 years he has been passionate about helping those who struggle with substance use disorder and mental health.
+Michael Ziccardi, CPRS is a Certified Peer Recovery Specialist, CCAR Recovery Coach, and CCAR Recovery Coach Trainer.
+Mike is a person in long-term recovery from substance use disorder who has been with Mercer Council and the Opioid Overdose Recovery Program since 2017.
+For over a decade, he has worked as a treatment advocate and is passionate about helping those who struggle with substance use disorder and mental health.

 Miquia Delvalle, CPRS